sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 ``` {htmlDir="2022-02-24-permutations" module="Permutations" delimeters="minus-one-mod-n"}
 ```

-I liked the definition for `-1-mod-n` much better than the `+1-mod-n`, but couldn't think of an alternative way to define the latter.
+I liked the definition for `-1-mod-n` much better than the definition of `+1-mod-n`, but couldn't think of an alternative way to define the latter.
 I then got stuck into trying to prove that `-1-mod-n` is the left-inverse of `+1-mod-n`.

 The proof took me many hours but eventually I came up with the following.
-It's a very ugly proof and the only reason I have posted it here is so that you can have an "ugh"-reaction.
+It's a very ugly proof and the only reason I have posted it here is so that you can have the appropriate "ugh"-reaction.

 ``` {htmlDir="2022-02-24-permutations" module="Permutations" delimeters="ugly-left-inverse-proof"}
 ```